ppapasaikas/SANJUAN/README.txt

 new genomes for splicing analysis to your local SANJUAN installation with a few easy steps.

-The following genomes are precompiled and ready-to-use.
+The following genomes are pre-compiled and ready-to-use.
 1.  hg19       (human)
 2.  hg38       (human)
 3.  mm10       (mouse)